CharlesShi12/AI_Tumor_Scanner/README.md

 Finally, we applied a multi-layer perceptron that uses a softmax activation function in the output layer to connect all the neurons in the CNN.
 The output from these neurons and layers represent high-level features of the input image, which are used to categorize the input image into various classes based on the training dataset.

 ## Demonstration
+Use the image_examples folder to test out some sample brain MRI scans.

 [![GIF #1](https://i.gyazo.com/fc7cf5d86bec18f70f60d216b42d7a3c.gif)](https://gyazo.com/fc7cf5d86bec18f70f60d216b42d7a3c)

 ## Tech/Framework used